palampinen/glucose-meter/README.md

 App to store Blood Glucose Meter measurements from different devices and compare them.

-## Background
+## What

 > My GF was testing new Glucose Meter device called FreeStyle Libre.
 The device reads Blood Glucose
 > level from NFC tag which is attached to skin.

-Her old device has been device called Accu-meter.
+> Her old device has been device called Accu-meter.
+With this device user has to take blood sample
-> With this device user has to take blood sample everytime manually and measure it with the device.
+> everytime manually and measure it with the device.

 > New device is much faster and convenient for user.
 Problem has been that FreeStyle Libre readings
 > do not match with readings done with old device.

-This app is done to store measurements done with
+> This app is done to store measurements done with both devices and illustrate difference in between
-> both devices and illustrate difference in between those measurements.
+> those measurements.

 ## Development